-Put another way, Spiritual Psychology is a technology that empowers students to convert their everyday life experience into rungs on the ladder of Spiritual Evolution.
-This educational process results in students experiencing greater connection to who they are, their life's purpose, and enhanced levels of success and fulfillment.
+Put another way, Spiritual Psychology is a technology that empowers students to convert their everyday life experiences into rungs on the ladder of Spiritual Evolution.
+This educational process results in students experiencing greater connection with who they are, their life's purpose, and enhanced levels of success and fulfillment.
 This empowers them to make a meaningful contribution in their world.

 Why a Spiritual Psychology . . . and Why Now?